-In addition to modelling the incremental impacts (savings) to customers associated with moving to an optimal tariff level, KPMG has also modelled additional sensitivities in relation to the total customers who choose to switch their tariffs and the level of tariff variance passed through.
-In particular, we have modelled two additional sensitivities where 0.375% of customers (approximately 3,600 customers) choose to switch there tariffs and 80% of difference in tariffs is passed through (high) and 0.125% (approximately 2,300 customers) of customers choose to switch their tariffs and 40% of difference in tariffs is passed through (low) and therefore benefit from a reduction in their energy bills.
-19
+In addition to modelling the incremental impacts (savings) to customers associated with moving to an optimal tariff level, KPMG has also modelled additional sensitivities in relation to the total number of customers who choose to switch their tariffs and the level of tariff variance passed through.
+In particular, we have modelled two additional sensitivities: 20

+- High: 0.375% of customers (approximately 4,900 customers) choose to switch their tariffs and 80% of difference in tariffs is passed through and - Low: 0.125% (approximately 2,800 customers) of customers choose to switch their tariffs and 40% of difference in tariffs is passed through.

-In NPV terms, the impacts to customers under these two scenarios range from \$2.10m to \$5.54m over the forecast period.
-This impact represents an annual saving of between \$0.19m and \$0.96m for customers who choose to switch their retail tariff depending on the total number of customers assumed to have switched their tariff.
-Of the sensitivities modelled, total customer savings increase or decrease in proportion relative to the total number of customers who choose to switch their retail tariffs.
+In NPV terms, the impacts to customers under these two scenarios range from \$2.42m to \$7.29m over the forecast period.
+This impact represents an annual saving of between \$0.065m and \$1.4m for customers who choose to switch their retail tariff depending on the total number of customers assumed to have switched their tariff.
+Of the sensitivities modelled, total customer savings increase or decrease proportionally relative to the total number of customers who choose to switch their retail tariffs.
 Specifically, reduction (or increase) in the number of customers who switch their tariffs to 0.125% (0.375%) will amount to a 50% reduction (or increase) in the total aggregate savings enjoyed by customers in the form of lower energy bills over the forecast horizon assuming the percentage difference in saving remains fixed.
-Such annual savings are assumed to increase incrementally each year as more and more customers begin take up the option to switch their retailer - customers having already benefited will continue to benefit over the remaining years of the forecast regardless of the period in which they take up the option.
+Such annual savings are assumed to increase incrementally each year as more and more customers begin take up the option to switch their tariff - customers who have benefited will continue to benefit over the remaining years of the forecast regardless of the period in which they take up the option.